 Asphalt shingles are heavy and adding a second layer of them to your roof may compromise your home’s walls and roof structure.
 Even if your area does permit shingles to be placed on your roof in multiple layers, eventually you will incur the cost of removing them because your roof can only support so much weight before its integrity is compromised.

 It’s improbable that your current shingles will line up with the existing ones.
 This will prevent the current shingles from sealing properly and as a result, they may come off during high winds easier than they normally would.

 Roofing manufacturers have warranties in place to protect consumers from the cost of replacing a roof should their product malfunction.
 Manufacturer warranties oftentimes will not cover new shingles being layered on top of old ones.
 The reasoning being that it is unlikely that the new shingles will be able to lay flat.
 If the shingles are not laid on a flat surface, they won’t conform to each other the way they are supposed to.
 Winds that the shingles should be able to stand up to may cause them to loosen.
-This leaves the homeowner with repair bills or the cost of replacing the roof sooner than they should have had to.
+This leaves the homeowner with repair bills from water leaks or the cost of replacing the roof sooner than they should have had to.

 Contact Lindus Construction today to get started on replacing your home’s roof.